 • Community swap events

-Please note: Re-sale businesses such as thrift stores, pawn shops and donation centres are ineligible.
+Please note: Re-use or re-sale businesses that take ownership or possession of items such as thrift stores, pawn shops and donation centres, and any program where a third-party broker takes ownership or possession of items are ineligible.
 Please see eligibility criteria listed in the Material Exchange Directory Terms and Conditions for more information.

 Application Eligibility